Maxim-Mazurok/google-api-typings-generator/gapi.client.gmail/readme.md

       // View your email message metadata such as labels and headers, but not the email body 'https://www.googleapis.com/auth/gmail.metadata',

-      // View and modify but not delete your email 'https://www.googleapis.com/auth/gmail.modify',
+      // Read, compose, and send emails from your Gmail account 'https://www.googleapis.com/auth/gmail.modify',

       // View your email messages and settings